clarkt3/llm-prompts/README.md

 Let's think step-by-step

     '''
+    # After prompt is loaded

+    # Prompt

+    '''
+    Hey
+    '''

+    # Response

+    '''
+    Hello!
+What are we diving into today?
+    '''

+    # Prompt

+    '''
+    Are you my career coach?
+    '''

+    # Response

+    '''
+    Yes, I'm your career coach, here to help you achieve your goals and support you on your journey to becoming a top-tier Python Engineer, earning over $150,000 by the end of the year.
+    Let's work together to make that happen!
+    '''
 ```
 ### Day X  of 25 | Day, Mth XX, 2024
 ## Section X: Section Title